 Equity and social justice

-King County's first Strategic Plan for Equity and Social Justice is a blueprint for action and change that guides pro-equity policy direction, decision-making, operations, and workplace practices.
+In late 2016, we produced our first Strategic Plan for Equity and Social Justice (ESJ), co-created with employees and community partners.
+The Plan is a blueprint for action and change that guides our pro-equity policy direction, our decision-making, planning, operations and services, and our workplace practices in order to advance equity and social justice within County government and in partnership with communities.

 - Applying a theory of change that fundamentally shifts the county away from policies and practices that react to problems and crises toward investments that address root causes.